stephanieleechan/GIS-History-of-Jamaica/README.md

-# History-of-Jamaica-ArcGIS-Online
+Jamaica-ArcGIS-Online

-ArcGIS Online | A history of Jamaica researched and displayed on an ArcGIS Online website custom designed with maps and photos of relevant data along with written content
+ArcGIS Online | A large-scale analysis of Jamaica researched and displayed on an ArcGIS Online website custom designed with maps and photos of relevant data along with written content